parthak314/RISCV-Team5/README.md

 ## Quick Start

-We completed the Single-Cycle and all of the stretch goals (Pipelined, Cache, Full RV32I Design).
+We completed the Single-Cycle and all of the stretch goals (Pipelined, Two-Way Set Associative Write-Back Cache, Full RV32I Design).
 Further, we also embarked on an extension project in designing a dual-ALU superscalar processor.
 They can be found in the following branches:
 | Branch | Description |
 | ------ | ----------- |
 |`main` | Single-Cycle Implementation |